Getting in to and around the city centre

 Sheffield Connect 🚌

-Sheffield Connect, a dedicated city centre shuttle bus service, came into service on Monday 1st August 2022.
+Sheffield Connect, a dedicated city centre shuttle bus service, came into service on Monday 1 August 2022.

-The service operates seven days a week and runs every 10 minutes.
 Stopping points include 📍 Sheffield Interchange 📍 Fitzalan Square 📍 West Street 📍 Rockingham Street 📍 The Moor Market and 📍 Paternoster Row (for Sheffield Station).

 Many people can use the service for free, including holders of an English National Concessionary Pass or a young person's Zoom Travel Pass, but for anyone not having a valid ticket or Pass, the cost per trip is just £1.